anthonydb/practical-sql-2/faq-updates-errata.md

 ### Introduction

-None yet
+* No updates

 ### Chapter 1: Setting Up Your Coding Environment

 * **Page 3: Downloading Code and Data from GitHub**

 > The GitHub folder name has been renamed to `practical-sql-2-main` from `practical-sql-2-master` in line with GitHub conventions.
+(Applies to first printing of the book.)

 * **Page 13: pgAdmin Dialog to Create Server**

 > The location of the pgAdmin dialog to add a server has changed.
 Now, in the object browser, right-click `Servers` and then click `Register` > `Server`.
 The remaining steps in the Note on page 13 are the same.
 (Formerly, the dialog was accessed by right-clicking `Servers` and selecting `Create` > `Server`.)
+(Applies to first printing of the book.)

 * **Page 15, Figure 1-5: pgAdmin Query Tool**

 > Version 6.9 of pgAdmin, released in May 2022, introduced a redesigned Query Tool Layout.
 General functionality is the same, but if you are using version 6.9 or later, you will see that some menu icons shown in the book at the top of the window are now placed atop the results grid.
+(Applies to first printing of the book.)

 ### Chapter 2: Creating Your First Database and Table

-None yet
+* No updates

 ### Chapter 3: Beginning Data Exploration with SELECT

-None yet
+* No updates

 ### Chapter 4: Understanding Data Types

-None yet
+* No updates

 ### Chapter 5: Importing and Exporting Data